This is a tongue-in-cheek account of the events my dysfunctional family went through on the horsey section of our California road trip.

 bits of a cow

-Angela decided she wanted to take a cow hide home.
+Angela said she wanted to take a cow hide home.
 They are bigger than I imagined, but I haven’t been up close to any cows in that particular configuration before.
-Up until this point most cows I’d seen had been 3D and not 2D, and others were surrounded by a bread bun.
+Up until this point most cows I’d seen had been 3D and not 2D.
+Either that, or they were surrounded by a Mac Donald’s bread bun.

 I’m not sure how she thought we could get one back to the UK.
 Bearing in mind we already had to sit on our suitcases to close them, taking a hide home didn’t seem feasible.
 But logic, and the laws of physics, have never stopped Angela previously.

-“Maybe we can make some room” she said… “Amelia has got the most space“.
+“Maybe we can make some room” she said… “Amelia has got the most space in her suitcase“.

 I agreed with her… but only if I could be the one that told our resident vegetarian we were going to dump her clothes to make room for Daisy’s anorexic cousin. …and, If I couldn’t be the one that actually told Amelia – I wanted to film her reaction when she found out.